x

 4. Rent bidding and market value

-• Landlords and agents will be banned from encouraging or accepting rent bids above the advertised price
+• Landlords and agents will be prohibited from encouraging or accepting rent offers above the advertised price.Tenants may still offer below the advertised rent, but landlords do not have to accept.

 5. Rent in advance